 - When ready to use in a recipe, roll out the dough on a lightly floured surface.
 Rotate the dough a quarter turn between each roll to ensure it doesn't stick to the work surface and dust with flour as needed.

 This dough freezes well!
-Simply place in a freezer bag and store in the freezer for up to 3 months.
+Simply place your wrapped disc of pie dough in a freezer bag and store in the freezer for up to 3 months.
 Thaw overnight in the fridge before using.

-If you have any leftover offcuts after placing this crust in a pan, cut them into strips and bake them at 375°F/190°C. Put them in a freezer bag in the freezer and then use them as a topping for ice cream.
+If you have any leftover offcuts after placing this crust in a pan, cut them into strips and bake them at 375°F/190°C for 5-10 minutes.
+Put them in a freezer bag in the freezer and then use them as a topping for ice cream.

 Amount Per Serving: Calories: 163Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 31mgSodium: 93mgCarbohydrates: 12gFiber: 0gSugar: 0gProtein: 2g